Roasted Parsnips

 Ingredients You’ll Need

 • Butter – This recipe uses 5 tablespoons of butter.
-You can use salted or unsalted, but be sure to adjust the amount of regular salt used in the recipe.
+You can use salted or unsalted, but if using salted, adjust the amount of regular salt used in the recipe.

 • Fresh Garlic – Put the garlic through a garlic press or mince it finely.

-• Herbs – I use half a tablespoon of minced fresh rosemary, but you can use any fresh herbs that you like.
+• Herbs – I use 1/2 tablespoon of minced fresh rosemary, but you can use any fresh herbs you like.

 • Salt and Black Pepper – To taste.